 Unlike most existing marine navigation systems on the market, our product is uniquely developed for private yachtsmen and small yachting businesses

-Most relevant and precise navigation information on coastal objects
+Most relevant and precise navigation data on coastal objects

 BoatPilot users can add to and update the existing database and generate relevant content (comments, photos and routes), which is then checked by other members in the yachting community